gfreewind/kernel_net_chart/README.md

 Describe the GRO flow of skb.
 It would refer too many details of specific proto.
 So there is no investigation deep for the protos.
 link: https://github.com/gfreewind/kernel_net_chart/blob/master/skb_gro.jpg

+# udp_protocol
+Describe the flow of UDP recept and deliver flow based on the struct udp_protocol and udp_prot.